jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ### Closing Thoughts

 There comes a time in everyone's life where things end.
 University ending and a full-time job starts.
-Nothing in life really "ends" completely in the traditional sense. (akin to the Watchmen comic I showed above) I still talk to people who either recently graduated, are looking to graduate soon, are looking to apply to Uwaterloo, or just starting out undergrad.
-Looking back the hardships that impeded my success early on served as guidance to where I would eventually land.
-There were things I believed to be prophetic of success and things I would work towards that would eventually have had no impact overall.
+Nothing in life really "ends" in the traditional sense. (akin to the Watchmen comic I showed above) I'm still tied to Waterloo in some sense when I talk to people who either recently graduated, are looking to graduate soon, are starting out undergrad, or looking to apply to Uwaterloo.

+When I look back, the hardships that impeded my success early on served as guidance to where I would eventually land.
+There were things I believed to be prophetic of success and things I would work towards that would eventually have no impact overall.
 Other small things I didn't even notice ended up having substantial impact on me without me knowing at that moment.
 It is hard to truly predict your path.

 - I did not envision graduating with a CS degree in 2014.
-I started as a Science and Business Major and deciding later on that it wasn't a good fit for me.
+I started as a Science and Business Major and deciding later on that it wasn't a good fit for me and switching to CS

-- I would take some math upper-year courses like co342 (graph theory) with some people from my 1st co-op (years since that co-op)
+- I would take some math upper-year courses like co342 (graph theory) with some people from my 1st co-op (years after that co-op)

 - I ended up doing a co-op in Vancouver by accident and it ended up being my favourite internship of them all